stomp-js/stomp-js.github.io/index.md

 ## Upgrading

-- [Migrate ng2-stompjs to rx-stomp] - migrate Angular projects to use [rx-stomp].
+- [Migrate ng2-stompjs to rx-stomp] — migrate Angular projects to use [rx-stomp].
-- [Upgrading to stompjs@6, rx-stomp@1, ng2-stompjs@8] - update from
-  stompjs@v5, rx-stomp@0.x, ng2-stompjs@7.
+- [Upgrade Guide] — upgrade to the most recent versions of `stompjs` and `rx-stomp`.
-- [Upgrading StompJS] to update to stompjs@v5 from any of the older versions.
+- [Upgrading from old versions] — to update to stompjs@v5 from any of the older versions.

 ## Other topics

 - Read the [FAQs].
 These cover varied topics.
-- List of [Polyfills] - you may need for some environments.
+- List of [Polyfills] — you may need these for some environments.
 - Set of additional notes for using these libraries with [SockJS].
-- One of my favorites, but not widely used, exceptional support for [Remote Procedure Calls].
+- One of my favorites, but not widely used, excellent support for [Remote Procedure Calls].
 - An article devoted to specific issues posed by [React Native].